 Data Management Platforms (DMPs)

-Data management platforms (DMPs), often leveraged by digital marketing agencies and/or in-house marketing teams, use these technologies to identify anonymous data, audience segments by demographic, customer behavior, or location in order to improve target digital advertising campaigns.
+Data management platforms, often leveraged by digital marketing agencies and/or in-house marketing teams, are used to identify anonymous data and audience segments by demographic, customer behavior or location in order to improve digital advertising campaigns.

-- Is your customer data siloed and how is your marketing, sales, and support team able to share and access this data?
+- Is your customer data siloed and how are your marketing, sales and support teams able to share and access this data?

-- What type of user data do you currently have access and where is it being stored?
+- What type of user data do you currently have access to and where is it being stored?

-- Is your customer data secured, especially their PII?
+- Is your customer data — particularly PII — secured?

 - Are you focusing on personalizing individual experiences or targeting an audience for digital marketing campaigns?